MrKaRmA69/KaRmA-Downloader/README.md

 ## Usage

-1. Open your bot in Telegram
+1. Open your instance in Telegram.
-2. Send `/start`
-3. Paste a YouTube / Instagram / other supported URL
+2. Initialize with `/start`.
+3. Provide a URL to media you personally own or have permission to archive.
-4. The bot downloads and replies with the media file(s)
+4. The system processes the request and mirrors the file to your chat.

 ## Configuration

-These are read from `.env`:
+These parameters are managed via `.env`:

-- `BOT_TOKEN` (required): Telegram bot token
+- `BOT_TOKEN`: Your private API token.
-- `IG_USER` (optional): Instagram username
+- `IG_USER` / `IG_PASS`: Optional session credentials.
-- `IG_PASS` (optional): Instagram password
-- `TG_MAX_MB` (optional, default `49.0`): Max file size (MB) the bot will attempt to send
+- `TG_MAX_MB`: Maximum file size threshold (default 49.0).
-- `IG_PROXY` (optional): Proxy DSN for Instagram requests (example: `socks5://user:pass@host:port`)
+- `IG_PROXY` / `YTDLP_PROXY`: Proxy DSN for network research.
-- `YTDLP_PROXY` (optional): Proxy for `yt-dlp` (example: `http://user:pass@host:port`)
-- `YTDLP_COOKIES_FILE` (optional): Path to a `yt-dlp` cookies file (Netscape format)
+- `YTDLP_COOKIES_FILE`: Path to a local cookies file for authenticated requests.

 ## Notes / Troubleshooting

-- Instagram may require a challenge/verification during login.
-If that happens, either complete it with a saved session flow, or remove `IG_USER`/`IG_PASS` and rely on `yt-dlp` where possible.
+- Authentication challenges may occur during login.
+Use a saved session flow or rely on standard library defaults.
-- If Instagram downloads fail with “requires cookies” or “empty media response”, export cookies from your browser and set `YTDLP_COOKIES_FILE`.
-- If Instagram says your IP is blocked/blacklisted, run the bot from a different network/IP (or set `IG_PROXY` / `YTDLP_PROXY`).
-- Some links may fail due to site restrictions, rate limits, private content, or geo blocks.
-- If you deploy to a server, run behind a process manager (systemd, pm2, supervisor) so it restarts automatically.
+- If network restrictions occur, utilize the `IG_PROXY` or `YTDLP_PROXY` settings.
+- System performance may vary based on site-specific rate limits or geo-restrictions.

 ## Security

-- Never commit `.env` to git (this repo includes `.gitignore` entries for it).
+- **Strict Exclusion:** Never commit `.env` or session files.
+This repository uses `.gitignore` to prevent credential leakage.
-- If a token/password is ever shared publicly, rotate it immediately (Telegram token in @BotFather; Instagram password in Instagram).
+- **Rotation:** If credentials are compromised, rotate them immediately via the respective platform providers.

 ## Legal

-Respect the Terms of Service for the sites you download from.
-You are responsible for how you use this bot.
+Users are strictly responsible for complying with the Terms of Service of any platforms accessed.
+This tool is for personal archival of content you have the legal right to access.